For the new readers (welcome!): My name is Mylène Besançon and I hold an MBA in Marketing.

 As you can see, the second response goes straight to the point but still paints a strong picture.
 Of course, you want to try and include little items that give glimpses of your personality but keep it to a minimum.

 Finally, I would encourage MBA applicants to be confident in answering short questions and also not to stress.
-The people on the admissions committee just want to have an idea of the type of person you are, they don’t want to know your whole life story.
+The people on the admissions committee just want to have an idea of the type of person you are.

 ◩ ABOUT ME / À PROPOS ◪